ishordev1/image-optimization/how-to-setup-from-start-to-deploy.md

 ```

-to see changes in aws use cloudformation
+- to see changes in aws use cloudformation
+- cloud watch <-- here in log we see all error log